SCM-NV/qmflows/docs/templates.rst

 JSON format
 ~~~~~~~~~~~
-.. currentmodule:: qmworks.templates.templates
+.. currentmodule:: qmflows.templates.templates

 The Java script object notation **JSON** is a widely used data format.
-This format is used together with the :mod:`json` module to implement the mechanism to load/unload the templates using the function :func:`~qmworks.templates.templates.get_template`.
+This format is used together with the :mod:`json` module to implement the mechanism to load/unload the templates using the function :func:`~qmflows.templates.templates.get_template`.

 For Example, the default parameter for a geometry optimization using ADF are given by: ::